mativiaggio/mativiaggio/README.md

 <h2><i>A little bit about me:</i></h2>
 </div>
 My name is Matias and I'm a Student.
 I was born in Argentina, on october 25th 2001. <br>
 My journey as a programmer started on february 2022 when I decided to take a Python and Django course.
 That was my first time coding.
-As I started the course  I also join college as a Information Systems Analysis student.
+As I started the course  I also join college as an Information Systems Analysis student.
 On May 2022 I decided to go deeper in my Web Developer learning proccess, so I apply for a 1 year Full Stack course, which consist in four courses:
 <br><br>